automat/controlkit.js/README.md

 ####new ControlKit(options) -> {ControlKit}

-To first step in using ControlKit is to create a new instance with some optional customisations.
+The first step in using ControlKit is to create a new instance with some optional customisations.
 The instance created will serve as a root element for all panels constructed and defines some overall properties such as shared opacity, styling ...